 At the Data Culture Club, we’ve been thinking about communication – both how to get people excited about data, and how colleagues can best present their insights – so at our latest event we took inspiration from our wonderful venue at Shakespeare’s Globe theatre to explore Storytelling.

 Our members were treated to a thoughtful Fireside Chat with two experts in the field, and then explored the practicalities in a set of lively Roundtable discussions.
-We hope this summary of the key points from the evening inspires you to use storytelling as a tool to transform how your organisation thinks about and acts on data.
+We hope this summary of the key points from the evening inspires you to use storytelling as a tool to connect, persuade and inspire.

 Fireside Chat